 You could easily pair up this little multiplayer experience with The Minish Cap, as there are a lot of similarities between the two regarding where they place in the overall Zelda mythos - before most of the famous and modern games, basically!

-In terms of story, there is apparently quite a few years between The Minish Cap and Four Swords.
-But since there isn't a game that fills that gap, you don't need to worry too much about it.
+In terms of story, there are apparently quite a few years between The Minish Cap and Four Swords.
+But since no game fills that gap, you don't need to worry too much about it.

 The Legend of Zelda: Ocarina of Time (Child and Adult timelines)